slds-lmu/i2ml/content/chapters/13_information_theory/13-06-cross-entropy-kld.md

 ---
-title: "Chapter 13.06: Cross-Entropy, KL and Source Coding"
+title: "Chapter 13.06: Cross-Entropy and KL"
 weight: 13006
 ---
 We introduce cross-entropy as a further information-theoretic concept and discuss the connection between entropy, cross-entropy, and Kullback-Leibler divergence.

 <!--more-->

 ### Lecture video

-{{< video id="V5nYGjhRfY0" >}}
+{{< video id="vtS6h0UYs4E" >}}

 ### Lecture slides